MoralisWeb3/docs/docs/01-web3-data-api/evm/wallet-api/05-Transactions/how-to-get-transactions-of-smart-contract-account.md

 title: "How to Get Transaction History for an Address of a Smart Account"
 slug: "../how-to-get-transactions-of-smart-contract-account"
 description: "Understanding Account Abstraction and how to get all transactions from a smart contract account using Moralis Wallet API."
-sidebar_label: Get transactions of a smart contract account"
+sidebar_label: Get transactions of a smart contract account
 ---

 :::tip